| We have heard many ideas about how to prevent dogs from jumping up on

 consistently eliminate your dog's need to jump up and any reward for doing so,

-your dog will grow out of this potentially dangerous habit.
-Dogs that jump up
+your dog will grow out of this habit.

 Stay Calm